ChatGTHB/Appium_TestNG_MobileAutomationTesting/README.md

 ## Overview

-This project is a comprehensive framework for mobile automation testing using Appium, Cucumber, TestNG, and the Page Object Model (POM) design pattern.
+This project is a comprehensive framework for mobile automation testing using Appium and TestNG.

 ## Features